Kauai Vacation Guide

 If fantastic sights are on your Garden Isle itinerary, you're in luck.
-Check out our Kauai Things to See Guide for more information about each of Kauai's top attractions.
+Check out our Kauai Things to See Guide for more information about each of the island's top attractions.

 Best Hikes on Kauai

-The island of Kauai is home to some of the best hiking trails in the entire state of Hawaii, if not the world.
-If you like to hike, Kauai will certainly not disappoint.
+The island is home to some of the best hiking trails in the entire state of Hawaii, if not the world.
+If you like to hike, the island will certainly not disappoint.

 The island offers a huge variety of trails and hikes that vary from 3,000 ft. ridge and cliff trails to treks along the gorgeous NaPali coastline.

-In our opinion, no other Hawaiian island can make an impression on hikers the way Kauai can.
-Utilize our Kauai Hiking Guide to determine which of Kauai's best trails are for you.
+In our opinion, no other Hawaiian island can make an impression on hikers the way the Garden Island can.
+Utilize our Kauai Hiking Guide to determine which of the island's best trails are for you.

 Kauai Visitor Information

 Our Top Kauai Travel Tips

 Kauai is the fourth most visited island, at 1.2 to 1.3 million visitors annually.
 The island is defined by its amazing verdant scenery and laid-back persona.
 The island, arguably we'll admit, also boasts more coastline filled with amazing beaches than any other island in the chain.